Old Phase Remnants in First Order Phase Transitions: Bubble Formation

-In one spatial dimension, i.e. on a line, it takes two TV walls to close a FV remnant at a point.
-For a final collapse at time $t$, there needs to be nucleation at some time $t^\prime < t$ a distance $v_w(t-t^\prime)$ away (neglecting scale factors), and another nucleation at a time $t^{\prime\prime} < t^\prime$ at a distance $v_w(t-t^{\prime\prime})$ away and opposite of the first nucleation.
-Moving to higher dimensions, the only form of collapse with non-vanishing probability in two (three) dimensions is by three (four) walls forming a triangle (tetrahedron).

-The probability of FV remnant collapse per unit volume per unit time, $d^2P_r/dVdt$, at a point $C$ can be found by integrating along the past wall cone (similar to the light cone but with wall velocity $v_w$) and finding the four points of TV nucleation, so that the four resulting walls would meet at point $C$ and time $t$.
+The probability of remnant collapse per unit volume per unit time, $d^2P_r/dVdt$, at a point $C$ can be found by integrating along the past {\it wall cone} (similar to the light cone but with wall velocity $v_w$) and finding the four points of TV nucleation, so that the four resulting walls would meet at point $C$ and time $t$.
 We order the TV walls by their proximity in time to $t$, with wall 1 being the most recently nucleated wall and thereby avoid unnecessary combinatoric factors.
-The nucleation point of wall 1 is then only constrained to lie on the past wall cone of point $C$, but subsequent walls have to obey angular restrictions to form a closed FV remnant.
-The angular factors become more complicated with higher spatial dimensions, so we first introduce the formalism in two dimensions before developing the three dimensional case.\\
+The nucleation point of wall 1 is only constrained to lie on the past wall cone of point $C$, but subsequent walls have to obey angular restrictions to form a closed remnant.
+As the nucleations lie on the wall cone surface, assuming constant velocity, the walls are always equidistant from the center point.
+Due to this symmetry, the radial/temporal and angular factors are independent.
+We first introduce the formalism in one and two spatial dimensions before developing the more complicated three spatial dimensions case.